NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/CAD/cardan_joint.md

 <br>
 <img style="float: center;" width=1000 src="PM/CAD/cad_img/3.png">
 <BR>
-For this model we will use all unit in centimetre.From here we changed unit to centimetre.
+For this model, we will use all units in centimetres.From here we changed the unit to centimetre.
 <br>
 <img style="float: center;" width=1000 src="PM/CAD/cad_img/4.png">
 <BR>
-From ASSEMBLE option we created new components.
+From the ASSEMBLE option we created new components.
 <br>
 <img style="float: center;" width=1000 src="PM/CAD/cad_img/5.png">
 <BR>
-Select the new component and from CREATE option create a new Sketch and select a plane.Here we select FRONT part.
+Select the new component and from the CREATE option create a new Sketch and select a plane.
+Here we select the FRONT part.
 <br>
 <img style="float: center;" width=1000 src="PM/CAD/cad_img/6.png">
 <BR>
-Select Rectangle this time we used center rectangle.And make rectangle 4,6.
+Select Rectangle this time we used a center rectangle.
+And make rectangle 4,6.
 <br>
 <img style="float: center;" width=1000 src="PM/CAD/cad_img/7.png">
 <BR>
-From MODIFY Select Offset Option make -1.cm offset.
+From MODIFY Select the Offset Option to make a -1.cm offset.
 <br>
 <img style="float: center;" width=1000 src="PM/CAD/cad_img/8.png">
 <BR>
 <br>
 <img style="float: center;" width=1000 src="PM/CAD/cad_img/9.png">
 <br>
- Click Finish sketch
+ Click Finish Sketch
 <br>
 <img style="float: center;" width=1000 src="PM/CAD/cad_img/10.png">
 <BR>

 **Extrude**
-After creating sketch, select the "Extrude" command from the toolbar or the right-click context menu.
-You can also find it in the "Create" dropdown menu.Click on the sketch region you want to extrude.
-The selected area will highlight.
+After creating a sketch, select the "Extrude" command from the toolbar or the right-click context menu.
+You can also find it in the "Create" dropdown menu.
+Click on the sketch region you want to extrude.
+The selected area will be highlighted.

 Fusion 360 will now display the Extrude dialog box.
 Here, you can set several parameters:

 - Distance: Specify how far you want to extrude the sketch in the third dimension.
 You can enter a specific value or drag the arrow in the graphics area.

-- Direction: Choose whether to extrude in one direction, symmetrically on both sides, or to a specific face or plane.
+- Direction: Choose whether to extrude in one direction, symmetrically on both sides or to a specific face or plane.

 - Operation: You can perform various operations like "Join," "Cut," "Intersect," or "New Body."
 This determines how the extrusion interacts with existing geometry.